SureManBuilds/BME_Signal_Analysis/README.md

 - If you do not have administrative rights to write to the selected file location, then the error sound will be made.
 Run the program as administrator.
 - If you select wrong files (Fluorescene files instead of Oscilloscope files, or with wrong format), then the error sound will be made.
 Read the "Input requirements" section.
 - If you have an excel file open, while trying to write to it, then the error sound will be made.
 Close the file and try again.

+### Send bugs to github's Issues page or directly to my email.